sodascience/workshop_ossc/hands_on/super.md

 ## Running the array job - `15 minutes`
 1. Open the file [`05_array_job.sh`](../05_array_job.sh).
 What does this file do?
 How much time is scheduled for this job?
+2. Give the job a nice name using `#SBATCH --job-name="name"`
-2. Change the email address in the script to your own email
+3. Change the email address in the script to your own email
-3. (OPTIONAL) Use the skills you acquired this morning to make the job run using the scratch disk
+4. (OPTIONAL) Use the skills you acquired this morning to make the job run using the scratch disk
-4. Upload the whole folder to the supercomputer using the skills you acquired this morning.
+5. Upload the whole folder to the supercomputer using the skills you acquired this morning.
-5. Move to the just uploaded project folder using `cd`
+6. Move to the just uploaded project folder using `cd`
-6. Run the first three jobs on the supercomputer using the SLURM array notation:
+7. Run the first three jobs on the supercomputer using the SLURM array notation:
     ```
     sbatch -a 1-3 05_array_job.sh
     ```